williamouyang/okta.github.io/_source/_posts/2017-04-25-get-started-with-angular-and-spring-boot.md

 http localhost:8080/good-beers
 ```

-## Create a project with Angular CLI
+## Create a Project with Angular CLI

 It’s cool that you created an API to display a list of beers, but APIs aren’t _that_ cool without a UI.
 In this section, you’ll create a new Angular app, build services to fetch beers/images, and create components to display this data.